 I chose Kabocha squash because I feel like it doesn’t get nearly enough press.
 Know also as the Japanese Pumpkin, Kabocha has gloriously golden-orange flesh and works well roasted, or mashed, for soups, stews, and even pies.
 Never underestimate the power of a good gourde!

-The thing about squashes; they’re tough little suckers.
+The thing about squashes; is they’re tough little suckers.
 They’re also round, they can be a bitch to cut and equally difficult to peel.
 So use that oven kids!

-Split your squash in half, being sure to use safe knife technique; use a kitchen towel to protect your blade hand.
+Split your squash in half, being sure to use a safe knife technique; use a kitchen towel to protect your blade hand.
 It’s easy to slip and have your hand slide down the tip of your knife and cut your hand, just from the pressure.
 So be sure to guard that hand as you apply pressure on your knife to cut the squash.

 Once split, coat well with olive oil all over, season with salt and pepper, place it FACE DOWN on a baking sheet lined with parchment and then pop it in the oven until done.
 How long will that take?
 Depends on the size, and type of your squash.
-In this Spiced Winter Squash Soup recipe, my squash was cooked through in a little under an hour (45 – 50 minutes).
+In this Spiced Winter Squash Soup recipe, my squash was cooked in a little under an hour (45 – 50 minutes).